firstdraft/guides/optional-syntaxes-in-ruby.md

 end
 ```

 Next: whenever you see a colon at the end of a token, you know it's the new Hash syntax.
-So we can unwind it by moving the colons to the front and putting back the Hash rockets:
+So we can unwind it by moving the colons to the beginning and putting back the Hash rockets:

 ```ruby
 class Holiday < ApplicationRecord